01.29.2026

 Lebanon’s health system was at its breaking point even before the latest escalation of violence, including severe shortages of staff, medicines, and equipment.

-Mental health needs are intensifying for communities who were already struggling under the constant threat of conflict and displacement.
 People exposed to trauma need mental health support and psychosocial services; displaced families need stability, safety, and health care; and the local health system needs support to ensure it does not collapse.

 man walks along destruction in Beirut, Lebanon